RaVeR76/Bedroom-DJ/README.md

 * As a site owner, I want to make sure site visitors smile & laugh
-* As a site owner, I want them to connect and love the fictional character that is DJ Snooze-A-Lot
+* As a site owner, I want them to connect and love the character that is DJ Snooze-A-Lot
 * As a site owner, I want people to enjoy some top tunes from the 90s
 * As a site owner, I want like minded ravers to relive their youth through my website
 * As a site owner, I want set up a mailing list for future CD sales and updates.
 Also a competetion possibly on sigh up.